srackham/cryptor/README.md

     -refresh

 - Use the `-currency` option to display values in non-USD currencies.
-- All non-USD valuations are based on the current exchange rate against the USD.
+- Valuations with non-USD currencies are based on current exchange rates against the USD.
 - The `-date DATE` option specifies the date of the crypto prices; the default date is today's date.

 ### Examples
 TODO

 ## Implementation Notes
-- To ensure minimal use of Web currency APIs (which are often throttled) Portfolio valuations, crypto prices and exchange rates are cached to the local `$HOME/.cryptor` directory.
+- To ensure minimal use of Web currency APIs (which are often throttled) Portfolio valuations, crypto prices and exchange rates are cached to the local `$HOME/.cryptor` default configuration directory.
 Use the `-refresh` option to bypass the cache and fetch the latest asset prices and exchange rates.

+- The configuration directory can be specified with the `-confdir` option.

-- Current portfolio valuations are saved to the `$HOME/.cryptor/valuations.json` file.
-Historic valuations (using the `-date` option) are not saved.
+- Portfolio valuations for the current day are saved to the `$HOME/.cryptor/valuations.json` file.
+Valuations for past dates (using the `-date` option) are not saved.
+The reason they are not saved is that a portfolio represents the current assets so saving it would be ahistorical.

 - Asset values are saved in USD.
 - Saved portfolio valuations are date stamped.
-Current valuations fetched with the `-refresh` option are also time stamped (otherwise the time is left blank).

-- Dates are specified and saved as YYYY-DD-MM formatted strings; times are saved as HH:MM:SS formatted strings.
-Local dates and times are used.
+- Dates are specified and saved as YYYY-DD-MM formatted strings in the local time zone.

 ## Tips